Database Migrations

 If a migration is adding a new constraint to an existing table, you need to consider very carefully what impact that could have on an existing system with real data.

 For example, adding a new 'unique' constraint where you cannot guarantee that constraint hasn't already been broken.
 What strategy will you use to guard against that or to help recover from it?
-What additional testing is needed of the migration to verify its behaviour in those situations.
+What additional testing is needed for the migration to verify its behavior in those situations?